Skyhawk Volleyball | Darrin McClure - Head Coach

 Additionally, McClure also coached the Jackson Juniors Club Team to a second-place finish in the region.
 The Jackson Juniors were formally known as the Gotcha Volleyball Club, which he was a co-founder of in 2004.

 McClure gained valuable playing experience prior to joining the UT Martin volleyball program.
 He played middle blocker and outside hitter for the Paducah Volleyball Club for five years from 1994-99 and guided them to a pair of tournament victories.
 He was also part of the Spike-It-Up Amateur Volleyball Tour that competed 2v2 competition throughout the Southeast and Midwest.
 He helped guide his Spike-It-Up team to its highest finish of third during a tour stop in Cincinnati, Ohio.

 During the offseason, McClure has twice attended the Gold Medal Squared Coaching Camp, an elite coaching clinic conducted by former US Olympic team coach Carl McGowan and two-time Olympic gold medal winning coach Marv Dumphy.
 He and some of the top collegiate coaches in the nation worked with the Olympic pair to learn from their proven coaching and motivational techniques.

-McClure is married to his wife Jennifer, who is also a graduate of UT Martin and the couple has one son, Miles.
+McClure is married to his wife Jennifer, who is also a graduate of UT Martin.
+The couple has one son, Miles.